Turco-Persian tradition: Language

 Before the Ghaznavids broke away, the Samanid rulership was internally falling to its Turkic servants.
 The Samanids had their own guard of Turkic Mamluk mercenaries (the ghilman), who were headed by a chamberlain, and a Persian and Arabic speaking bureaucracy, headed by a Persian vizier.
 The army was largely composed of mostly Turkic Mamluks.
 By the latter part of the tenth century, Samanid rulers gave the command of their army to Turkic generals.

 These generals eventually had effective control over all Samanid affairs.
 The rise of Turks in Samanid times brought a loss of Samanid southern territories to one of their Mamluks, who were governing on their behalf.
 Mahmud of Ghazni ruled over southeastern extremities of Samanid territories from the city of Ghazni.
 Turkic political ascendancy in the Samanid period in the tenth and eleventh centuries resulted in the fall of Samanid ruling institution to its Turkic generals; and in a rise of Turkic pastoralists in the countryside.

 The Ghaznavids (989–1149) founded an empire which became the most powerful in the east since the Abbasid Caliphs at their peak, and their capital at Ghazni became second only to Baghdad in cultural elegance.
 It attracted many scholars and artists of the Islamic world.
 Turkic ascendance to power in the Samanid court brought Turks as the main patrons of Persianate culture, and as they subjugated Western and Southern Asia, they brought along this culture.

 The Kara-Khanid Khanate (999–1140) at that time were gaining pre-eminence over the countryside.
 The Kara-Khanids were pastoralists of noble Turkic backgrounds, and they cherished their Turkic ways.
-As they gained strength they fostered development of a new Turkish literature alongside the Persian and Arabic literatures that had arisen earlier.
+As they gained strength they fostered development of a new Turkic literature which was entirely based on the Persian literature that had arisen earlier.